eyshella/frac_brownian/readme.md

 ## Setting up environment

+1. Install nodeJS (npm will be installed automatically) in case you don't have it.
+You can find it here https://nodejs.org/
-Install packages by running `npm install` in project root directory
+2. Install packages by running `npm install` in project root directory

 ## Run application in debug mode